 Senior undergraduates in this course earn service-learning credit by producing triangulated multimedia stories about people and issues in the Eau Claire community.

 Students learn to live-Tweet while covering government agencies and produce triangulated, multimedia stories for the campus newspaper and radio station.
-They also learn editing and practice taking the Dow Jones Editing Test; last year, one of these students earned a Dow Jones internship at the Star Tribune.
+They also learn editing and practice taking the Dow Jones Editing Test; two of these students have earned a Dow Jones internship in the past three years.

 Developed this new required course so students can learn to accurately report on polling results, social science research and natural science research.
 They also file open records requests, organize and calculate data from these records, flesh them out with human sources and produce news stories from them.
 This class also has conducted a random-sample survey on Spectator readership and follow-up focus groups.